gdomjan83/PdfSearch/README.md

-PDF Search application used for work at the university.
+PDF Search and export application used for work at the university.